tdawnsugrue/pangenome-graphs/md/431asgn.md

 - what this experiment is investigating
     - POSSIBLY: look into the SC model's effectiveness
         - see if SC can be tweaked to get improved response.
 So basically we are either reducing garbage at one end, or the other
+        - Maybe also speed improvements for the model?
+Not relevant for archives specifically, but would be useful for open collections
+	        - Since filtering models (see d2q-- are often expensive @ indexing time...)
+	- ALSO ALSO could see how filtering eg in A & C affects query reformulation?
+Not sure on this one really... just an idea.
     - ALSO POSSIBLY: option B
 - how one would go about investigating
 - what sort of results would be expected from this research